Sierra-Alpha/desert/docs/project-report.md

-I see this setup as a proof of concept that you can use containers to run GUI applications inside of, I can imagine this having real potential for developers to write programs that can be used across different operating systems seemlessly without the user knowing that the program they are interacting with is actually running on a container.
+I see this setup as a proof of concept that you can use containers to run GUI applications inside of, I can imagine this having real potential for developers to write programs that can be used across different operating systems seamlessly without the user knowing that the program they are interacting with is actually running on a container.

+Perhaps universities could have a pre-configured container with the required development setup for specific courses ready for students to clone and write assignments in, avoiding mis-matched configurations and allowing more standardised solutions/support for assignments from lecturers.

-Another novel idea is to run thie in a cloud environment and do development from local underresourced machines by connecting through to more powerful machines running in the cloud, this could also help companies with infrastructure costs by not having to maintain thin clients, dev machines and cloud machine by simply cutting out the dev machine in between the thin client and the cloud machines.
+Another novel idea is to run this in a cloud environment and do development from local under resourced machines by connecting through to more powerful machines running in the cloud, this could also help companies with infrastructure costs by not having to maintain thin clients, dev machines and cloud machine by simply cutting out the dev machine in between the thin client and the cloud machines.